Minimal Bounded Speedups of Toeplitz Flows: Preliminaries

 We now list some known results about speedups of odometers and substitutions that will be helpful in our study of Toeplitz flows.
-Recall that every KR-partition for an odometer consists of a single tower.
+Recall { that for an odometer there exists a KR-partition which consists of a single tower.}

 \begin{lemma}\cite[Lemma 3.7]{AAO} Suppose $(X,T) = (X_\alpha,T_\alpha)$ is an odometer and $(X_\alpha,S)$ is a bounded speedup of $(X_\alpha,T_\alpha)$.
 Then $(X_\alpha, S)$ is minimal if and only if for all $k$ sufficiently large, $\pi^{(k)}$ is a cyclic permutation on $\{1,2,\ldots, c\}$, where $c$ is the orbit number. \end{lemma}